-The culminating experience consists of a reflective paper and an oral presentation.
 Students will schedule a time for an adobe connect presentation to at least two faculty.
 The oral presentation will address: how they have met all 11 program competencies, how they have benefited professionally from their MPH studies, and how their studies will influence their anticipated professional trajectory.
-Please see Appendix E.

-5. INTERNSHIP EVALUATION BY STUDENT
+4. INTERNSHIP EVALUATION BY STUDENT